cdpxe/nefias/documentation/README.md

 # Writing own NeFiAS scripts

 The real value of NeFiAS lies in the fact that you can run your own calculations within your own jobs.
-To this end, you need to implement own or modify existing NeFiAS scripts, which you can find in the *scripts/* subdirectory of NeFiAS on your master node.
+To this end, you need to implement own or modify **[existing NeFiAS scripts](https://github.com/cdpxe/nefias/blob/master/scripts/README.md)**, which you can find in the *scripts/* subdirectory of NeFiAS on your master node.

 ## Standard format for NeFiAS scripts